JoshFagan/sphero_toolbox/README.md

 # Sphero Toolbox
+This package allows users to program and control Sphero RVR robots with MATLAB.

-This repo implements a ROS bridge to communicate between MATLAB and the Raspberry Pi running on an RVR Sphero.
+This is performed by implementing a ROS bridge to communicate between MATLAB and the Raspberry Pi running on an RVR Sphero.

 Documentation website can be found [here](https://joshfagan.github.io/sphero_toolbox/).